 Mimikatz is an open source application that allows users to view and store authentication credentials such as Kerberos tickets.
 Its toolset works with the current version of Windows and includes a collection of different network attacks to help assess vulnerabilities.

-Attackers commonly use Mimikatz to steal credentials and escalate privileges because in most cases security software and anti-virus systems will not detect or prevent the attack.
+Attackers commonly use Mimikatz for credential theft and privilege escalation because in most cases the protection as well as anti-virus systems will not detect or prevent the attack.
 Instead, penetration testers use Mimikatz to find and exploit vulnerabilities in your networks so you can fix them.

 What can Mimikatz do?